1973–74 Northern Rugby Football League season: Second Division

+Cups

 Challenge Cup

 Warrington defeated Huddersfield, Huyton, Wigan and Dewsbury to reach the final against Featherstone Rovers.
 Captained by Alex Murphy, Warrington beat Featherstone Rovers 24-9 in the final played at Wembley in front of a crowd of 77,400.

 This was Warrington’s fourth Cup Final win in ten Final appearances.
 Derek Whitehead, Warrington's full-back won the Lance Todd Trophy for man-of-the-match.